 The Steering Committee represents all EPIM Partner Foundations.
 Dedicated representatives of foundations who act as Steering Committee members ensure the link between EPIM and the foundations’ ambitions.
 The Steering Committee operates as a Board that adopts strategic decisions in meetings twice a year, approves annual budget allocations and guides the EPIM Secretariat’s work.

 The EPIM Executive Committee is a sounding board to the EPIM Secretariat and is mandated by the Steering Committee to take decision on day-to-day programme matters.

 The EPIM Chair acts as the representative of the Steering Committee and leads the implementation of the activities following the Steering Committee strategy, whilst co-operating closely with the EPIM Secretariat.
 The current Chair of EPIM is Raphaela Schweiger of the Robert Bosch Stiftung.

 Thematic Fund Committees

 Thematic Fund Committees operate as the governing bodies of the thematic funds and as such, oversee the strategy and implementation of the thematic funds.
 The Steering Committee delegates decision-making on the thematic fund development and implementation to the Thematic Fund Committee.

-The EPIM Secretariat it is an interface between foundations and the field, gathering intelligence on issues of interest and urgency.
+The EPIM Team is an interface between foundations and the field, gathering intelligence on issues of interest and urgency.
 It is given the mandate by the EPIM Steering Committee to design and implement the programme in its role as a trusted partner of foundations, ear to grantees and the field and a self-motivated and collaborative team.